magomimmo/lightning-dev-site/tutorial/01-lncli.md

 }
 ```

-Now send the payment from Alice to Bob:
+And Alice needs to send the corresponding payment to Bob:

 ```bash
 lncli-alice sendpayment --pay_req=<encoded_invoice>